 Planning for the adoption and use of coding standards at the beginning of a software development activity sets the right tone and approach for the development team.

-Over time, correlations between bugs and coding practices resulted in rules that helped prevent coding errors from occurring.
-326 These activities resulted in recommendations to develop and use coding standards.
+Correlations between bugs and coding practices resulted in rules that helped prevent coding errors from occurring.
+These activities resulted in recommendations to develop and use coding standards.

-In a team environment or group collaboration, the use of coding standards ensures uniform coding practices, reduces oversight errors and the time spent in code reviews.
-When NASA software development work is outsourced to a supplier (see Topic 7.3 - Acquisition Guidance), having a set of coding standards in place helps ensure that the contractor's code meets quality requirements mandated by NASA in the NASA Software Assurance Standard, NASA STD 8739.8.
-278
+In a team environment or group collaboration, the use of coding standards ensures uniform coding practices and reduces oversight errors and the time spent in code reviews.
+When NASA software development work is outsourced to a supplier (see Topic 7.3 - Acquisition Guidance), having a set of coding standards in place helps ensure that the code meets quality requirements mandated by NASA in the NASA Software Assurance Standard, NASA STD 8739.8.

 A coding standard document may be written as a general document that is independent of any project.
 Project-specific needs are then added as amendments to the document.
-Note there is an important difference between a coding style and a coding standard.
+Note that there is an important difference between a coding style and a coding standard.
 A coding style specifies how you indent lines or employ tabs and spaces to make the code easier to read by the software development team.
 A coding standard, which often includes a coding style, goes beyond just how to name a variable.
 It tells you how that variable is to be treated and when it is to be used (and not used).
-006 Using these standards will help the developer avoid actions that are not a smart practice to get into.
-They may also restrict coding statements to language statements from national or international standards.

 Coding standards should address (for all the languages used):